space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

     - group logo image upload
         - images must be <= 1mb
         - images must have .jpg or .gif extension only (see the security notes on using .png files)
-- upon successful submission, current user becomes group admin for that groupis taken to that group's `groupHome` page.
+- upon successful submission, current user becomes group admin for that group and is taken to that group's `groupHome` page.
 ![meetupCreateGroup](images/meetupBasic/meetupCreateGroup.png)

 ### Group Home (Registered Users, Guests)